sepro/resume-pre2020/README.md

 # Homepage Sebastian Proost

-This is the repository with the template and data to power my [website](https://sebastian.proost.science).
+This is the repository with the template and data to power my previous homepage.
+Left here as a keepsake.

+Find the new version here : [sebstian.proost.science](https://sebstian.proost.science)